Developing Your Differentiation Strategy

-They need the mantra of three to four powerful pillars that everyone knows and repeats on a daily basis, that can guide service delivery, product development like Starbucks six “differentiators” that made up a very directive internal playbook for change.
+They need the mantra of three to four powerful pillars that everyone knows and repeats on a daily basis, that can guide service delivery, and product development like Starbucks' six “differentiators” that made up a very directive internal playbook for change.

 Once they have something to live by, work by and something that resonates with them personally, they will share it with their friends and help further campaigns faster and more effectively than traditional advertising means.
 After all, your employees are ALL digitally connected.

 They tweet, post, comment and spread the word.
 Embrace this reality and make the most of it rather than fearing the “decrease in efficiency” if they are posting on social media during work hours.

 The new approach actually is to sign them up as a channel: Give them a preview of your ads and messages; provide them with the social media tools to share.
 Create unique content that they can distribute on their own.